 Bonus Tip: If you still have that shoebox full of old photos sitting around, services like Scan Digital will turn them into digital files – and return the original photos to you intact.

 If you enjoy crafting and DIY projects, you can also make your own photo memorial collage by hand.
 These ideas are just a few ways to display your memories; don’t be afraid to get creative!

 Not Just a Ship in a Bottle

 Mantelpieces make a great place to set up a small memorial, whether you place an urn, a framed photograph, or a few trinkets.
 One creative way to display photos of your loved one is by placing them in glass bottles or jars.
-The lidded jar protects the photo from wear and tear, and creates a unique display for your memory.
-If there’s enough room, you can also add a dried flower, small toy, or other item to the jar.
+The lidded jar protects the photo from wear and tear and creates a unique display for your memory.
+If there’s enough room, you can also add a dried flower, small toy, or another item to the jar.

 Make a Photo Wreath